 Green Living Fair & Nature's Canvas pair up!

 When: Saturday September 28, 2013 Where: Onondaga Cave State Park, Leasburg, MO How is this different?
 It's the beautiful autumn weather!
 Instead of the heat of mid-summer, we'll be cooler and hopefully drier than on the summer solstice.

-Silver Seed Farms will be at Onondaga Cave State Park, along with many other renewable energy and sustainable living businesses and organizations, as well as many local artists who specialize in nature art and upcycling.
+Silver Seed Farms will be at Onondaga Cave State Park with our traveling interactive straw wall!
+Many other renewable energy and sustainable living businesses and organizations, as well as many local artists who specialize in nature art and upcycling, will be in attendance.
 Enjoy the live music, arts and activities.
 Bring the kids!
 Children/Family Hours are 10:30 and 2, but there will be plenty going on all day.
 See the event flyer from 2011 to get an idea of this year's event and go to Onondaga Friends' webpage.
 The new event flyer will be coming out soon.
 Check out this short video collage at the 2009 event, generously recorded and created for the Onondaga Friends Association by Hermann video producers Grinning Bear Studios.

 This event will include Nature's Canvas Art Fair, showcasing local artists specializing in natural art or crafts, recycle and upcycle artists, and those who reflect nature in their art.
 Mark your calendar, visit and relax at Onondaga Cave State Park!
 Come to the Fair, and you'll also have plenty of access to the river and hiking trails, the Visitor Center or go on a cave tour in the world-renowned Onondaga Cave.
 Go to onondagafriends.com for more information on the Fair.
 Fill out the contact form, if your business would like to participate in the Fair, or if you would like to volunteer.
 Or just come out and have fun.